kennych418/kennych418.github.io/index.md

 [Link](https://www.youtube.com/)

 ### Motivation
-With the increase in IoT devices hitting the market, there is a increasing demand for orientation tracking between many mobile or wearable devices.
+With the increase in IoT devices hitting the market, there is a rising demand for orientation tracking between many mobile or wearable devices.
 However, traditional localization methods either require stationary beacons or have limited accuracy in a smaller, more personal scale.
+We aim to design wireless nodes that can communicate and track the relative position from one another.

 ### Abstract
-We will explore the possibility of using IR beacons for small-scale relative localization between objects.
+We explore the possibility of using IR beacons for small-scale relative localization between objects.
 Each node will have one IR emitter beacon and multiple IR receivers.
 The beacons will each be equipped with BLE and IMU from an Arduino Nano 33 BLE Sense.
 These beacons will coordinate blinking patterns over BLE to avoid crosstalk.
 To generate a symmetric light pattern, we will use a card or irregular lens to scatter the light in a uniform pattern around the beacon.
 Since each beacon will have an IMU we will use this to improve localization accuracy and determine directions of motion.
-If we have time, we will also explore using a version of IMU dead reckoning to improve localization accuracy.
+We also explore using a version of IMU dead reckoning to further improve localization accuracy.

 ### Main Project Components
 1. Hardware: This project includes a relatively small custom hardware design that we will complete this week so we can order parts early.